Tropical Ecology and Conservation field course

 Upon completing this course, students should understand tropical forests from two angles: their conceptual underpinnings (lecture series) as well as practical techniques (field sessions) for decision making in a complex world (discussion sessions, presentations).
 They will be equipped with a flexible kit of ecological and socio-economic tools for carrying out data collection, analyses and interpretation in tropical forest systems, including how forests interact with human impacts such as hunting, forestry and protected areas.
 This will enable students to make decisions based on scientific evidence to formulate policy and develop management plans for a sustainable future.

 The practical course will introduce students to the real-time challenge of managing a significant protected area, enabling classroom taught skills and knowledge acquired during the MSc courses to be applied and tested in a inspiring situation in Lopé National Park.
 The course will also expose students to the wide benefits of the long-term, multidisciplinary research carried out by Stirling in Lopé and provide a platform for development of further research project ideas.

 Teaching will cover the major conservation issues that shape management strategies, the science that is required to underpin good policy decisions on those issues, the data collection and analytic techniques that support that scientific enquiry and finally the challenges associated with presentation of science to the range of professional and civil society stakeholders affected by protected area management.

 Costs for 2018

-£2,000.
-This includes the transport (from Edinburgh to Lopé NP plus local transport), accommodation in Libreville and CEDAMM (twin rooms) and full board and fieldwork costs for 2 weeks.
+£2,000-£2,500 depending on the GBP and EUR/FCFA exchange rate.
+This includes the transport (from Edinburgh to Lopé NP plus local transport), accommodation in Libreville and CEDAMM (twin rooms) and full board and fieldwork costs for 12 days.